The Twins Almanac for July

 Puckett Officially Retires

-Puckett appeared poised for a big season in 1996, hitting .344 in spring training when he woke up on the final day of camp unable to see out of his right eye.
-He was diagnosed with glaucoma (unrelated to the season-ending hit-by-pitch), and placed on the Disabled List for the first time in his career.
+Puckett appeared poised for a big season in 1996, batting .344 in spring training when he woke up on the final day of camp unable to see out of his right eye.
+He was diagnosed with glaucoma (unrelated to the season-ending hit-by-pitch), and placed on the Injured List for the first time in his career.
 Four surgeries did nothing to improve his vision before he officially announced his retirement.

 July 12, 2001